YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • Best Season: Hayden Valley is best from spring to fall, when the park roads are open.

-• Horseback guided tours are offered at Canyon village and Tower Roosevelt on well-mannered horses.
+• Horseback guided tours are offered at Canyon Village and Tower Roosevelt on well-mannered horses.

 • Stop and explore West Thumb Geyser Basin and Yellowstone Lake